Belarus

-Until the 20th century, different states at various times controlled the lands of modern-day Belarus, including Kievan Rus', the Principality of Polotsk, the Grand Duchy of Lithuania, the Polish–Lithuanian Commonwealth, and the Russian Empire.
+For most of the medieval period, the lands of modern-day Belarus was ruled by independent city-states such as the Principality of Polotsk.
+Around 1300 these lands came fully under the Grand Duchy of Lithuania and subsequently by the Polish–Lithuanian Commonwealth; this period lasted for 500 years until the 1792-1795 partitions of Poland-Lithuania placed Belarus within the Russian Empire for the first time.
 In the aftermath of the Russian Revolution in 1917, different states arose competing for legitimacy amid the Civil War, ultimately ending in the rise of the Byelorussian SSR, which became a founding constituent republic of the Soviet Union in 1922.
-After the Polish-Soviet War, Belarus lost almost half of its territory to Poland.
+After the Polish-Soviet War (1918–1921), Belarus lost almost half of its territory to Poland.
 Much of the borders of Belarus took their modern shape in 1939, when some lands of the Second Polish Republic were reintegrated into it after the Soviet invasion of Poland, and were finalized after World War II.
 During World War II, military operations devastated Belarus, which lost about a quarter of its population and half of its economic resources.
-The republic was redeveloped in the post-war years.
 In 1945, the Byelorussian SSR became a founding member of the United Nations, along with the Soviet Union.
+The republic was home to a widespread and diverse anti-Nazi insurgent movement which dominated politics until well into the 1970s, overseeing Belarus's transformation from an agrarian to an industrial economy.

-The parliament of the republic proclaimed the sovereignty of Belarus on 27 July 1990, and during the dissolution of the Soviet Union, Belarus declared independence on 25 August 1991.
+The parliament of the republic proclaimed the sovereignty of Belarus on 27 July 1990, and during the dissolution of the Soviet Union, Belarus gained independence on 25 August 1991.
 Following the adoption of a new constitution in 1994, Alexander Lukashenko was elected Belarus's first president in the country's first and only free election after independence, serving as president ever since.
 Lukashenko heads a highly centralized authoritarian government.
 Belarus ranks low in international measurements of freedom of the press and civil liberties.
-It has continued a number of Soviet-era policies, such as state ownership of large sections of the economy.
-Belarus is the only European country using capital punishment.
+It has continued several Soviet-era policies, such as state ownership of large sections of the economy.
 In 2000, Belarus and Russia signed a treaty for greater cooperation, forming the Union State.

-Belarus is a developing country, ranking 60th on the Human Development Index.
 The country has been a member of the United Nations since its founding and has joined the CIS, the CSTO, the EAEU, the OSCE, and the Non-Aligned Movement.
-It has shown no aspirations of joining the European Union but nevertheless maintains a bilateral relationship with the bloc and also participates in two EU projects, the Baku Initiative and the Eastern Partnership.
-Belarus suspended its participation in the latter on 28 June 2021, after the EU imposed more sanctions against the country.
+It has shown no aspirations of joining the European Union but maintains a bilateral relationship with the bloc, and also participates in the Baku Initiative.

+Belarus is among the only three European countries (along with Russia and Kosovo) not a member of the Council of Europe; it attempted to join in 1993 but was refused admission because of electoral malpractice and serious human rights concerns (Belarus is the only European country that continues to use capital punishment).
+Its limited relationship with the Council was suspended in 2022 due its facilitation of the Russian invasion of Ukraine from its territory in April of that year.